danielabar/meblog/src/markdown/how-i-setup-my-terminal.md

 Oh My Zsh adds a lot of additional utilities including plugins and themes.
 Speaking of themes, we'll be configuring the agnoster theme, and this requires some fonts.
 Go ahead and install the [Powerline fonts](https://github.com/powerline/fonts) from Github.
 The `install.sh` script will add all the fonts to the Font Book app on your Mac.

 ## Step 4: Configure iTerm2
 Some changes are required to iTerm2 preferences to support the agnoster theme from Oh My Zsh.
-Launch iTerm2, then hit `Cmd` + `,` to open the Preferences panel.
+Launch iTerm2, then hit <kbd>Cmd</kbd> + <kbd>,</kbd> to open the Preferences panel.

 Select the `Profiles` tab.
 Use the `+` button at the bottom of the Profile pane to add a new profile, and name it whatever you like.
 You can also modify the Default profile but it's safer to make a custom one, if things go horribly wrong you can always delete the custom one and go back to Default settings.